SmurfHunterD/loki/README.md

 # Loki
 A simple npc generator that marshals npc structs to json or cbor.
-Loki is a small odin project that I have been creating to learn.
+Loki is a small odin project that I have been creating to learn and is not complete.